In these difficult times we hope you and your loved ones are safe and well and getting the support you need to get through this pandemic.

 The impact of COVID-19 will be felt for months to come and this page will provide updates on the impact to Allen Carr's Easyway and answer some FAQ's about quitting during this time.

-All other states do not have in person seminars available at this time but online seminars are available for you to quit from the comfort of home.
+If you have concerns about Covid safety our online seminars are available for you to quit from the comfort of home.
 They are just as effective and the same money back guarantee applies.

 Is now the right time for me to quit, especially during this COVID-19 pandemic?